alan-turing-institute/ReadabiliPy/README.md

 ## Installation

 To use the Readability.js wrapper you need to have a working [Node.js](https://nodejs.org/en/download/) installation of version 10 or higher.
-Make sure to install Node.js before installing this package.
+Make sure to install Node.js before installing this package, as this ensures Readability.js will be installed.
 If you only want to use the Python-based article extraction, you don't need to install Node.js.

 ReadabiliPy can be installed simply from PyPI:

 ```
 $ pip install readabilipy
 ```

+Note that to update to a new version of Readability.js you can simply reinstall ReadabiliPy.

 ## Usage